Make Japanese Friends Online and Go Beyond Language Exchange

 Follow these steps to maximize your success:

 2. Briefly introduce yourself.
 This is your first chance to show off a bit of your personality.
-It doesn’t have to be big, but you should give people looking at your profile something to grab onto.
+It doesn’t have to be long, but you should give people looking at your profile an idea of who you are and what you’re interested in.

-3. Clearly state your expectations from an exchange partner.
+3. Clearly state your expectations.
 How and when do you want to exchange?
+For example, over Skype on Tuesdays between 7 and 9PM Japanese time or by messaging on the weekends.

 proximity + frequency + duration + intensity/intimacy = connection